knpuniversity/javascript/knpu/ep3b-webpack-encore/first-encore.md

 If you're using PhpStorm like me, there are a few things we can do to make our life *much* more awesome.
 Open Preferences and search for ECMAScript.
-Under "Languages & Frameworks -> JavaScript", make sure that `ECMAScript 6` is selected.
+Under "Languages & Frameworks" -> "JavaScript", make sure that `ECMAScript 6` is selected.

 Then, search for "Node" and find the "Node.js and NPM" section.
 Click to "Enable" the Node.js Core library.

 And *finally*, if you're using Symfony, search for Symfony.
-If you don't see a Symfony section, you should *totally* download the Symfony plugin - we have some details about this in a [different screencast](https://knpuniversity.com/screencast/symfony/micro-app-phpstorm).
+If you don't see a Symfony section, you should *totally* download the Symfony plugin - we have some details about this in a [different screencast][micro_app_phpstorm].
 Make sure it's enabled, and - most importantly - change the web directory to `public`.
 This will give auto-completion on the `asset` function.

 ## Watching for Changes